yekta/onshape-tools/README.md

 ## Batch Exporter

-A tool to help you manage your Onshape API keys, making it easier to create, store, and use them securely.
+A tool that lets you batch export all parts in your Onshape documents to multiple formats like STL, STEP, SolidWorks, etc.